sarahkleclerc/GHGfromFADN/README.md

  - `GHGfromFADN-crop-organic-ipw` Cross sectional analysis of the impact of the conversion to organic farming on GHG emissions for given crops among wheat/barley/maize.
 We use IPW and matching methods.
  - `GHGfromFADN-crop-organic-did` Difference-in-differences analysis of the impact of the conversion to organic farming on GHG emissions for given crops among wheat/barley/maize.
 We use staggered DID algorithm from Callaway and Sant'Anna.

+### Find an update templates in the package

+*You can find the templates in the package folder: GHGfromFADN > inst/rmarkdown/templates > ...*

+**Create a new template:**

+Open a folder with the name of the template.
+In this folder, open a folder called "skeleton" and a file describing the template, "template.yaml" (to be created with notepad, see the other folders for a content template).
+Place the markdown template, also called "skeleton.Rmd", in the skeleton folder.
+Reinstall the updated package: next to the environment in R Studio is the "Build" tab, containing the "Install and restart" button.

+**Update an existing model:**

+Go to the folder bearing the name of the model in question.
+Modify the skeleton.Rmd file.
+Reinstall the updated package: next to the environment in R Studio is the "Build" tab, containing the "Install and restart" button.

 ## GHG emissions equations

 Greenhouse gas emissions are estimated based on IPCC tiers 1 guidelines and emission factors (2006 and 2019 refinements) for most of the emission sources as described in Table 1.
 The system boundaries are cradle to farm gate: feed production and farming operations are included.
 Table 1 describes the emission sources included in our estimator for crops.
 We should add emission sources for animals as well.
 Most of our data is only available at the farm level and we are interested in the impact at the individual product level.
 Following LCA principles, we estimate emissions at product level whenever possible (eg. emissions from crop residues are attributed to the relevant crop, emissions from heating are attributed to the relevant animals).
 For sources of emissions for which an estimate is only possible at a higher level (eg. fertilizers, tractor fuels), the impacts are allocated to the relevant products in proportion to their economic value (International Reference Life Cycle Data System (ILCD) Handbook: General guide for Life Cycle Assessmen, 2010).